NikitaBerezhnyj/CodeBuddy/CONTRIBUTING.md

 ## Thank You!

-Your contributions make **CodeBuddy** better for everyone.
+Your contributions make **Code Buddy Sidekick** better for everyone.
 Even small fixes, documentation updates, or suggestions are highly valued.
-We look forward to your contributions and appreciate your help in making **CodeBuddy** a stronger, more reliable project.
+We look forward to your contributions and appreciate your help in making **Code Buddy Sidekick** a stronger, more reliable project.